pippinlee/space2vec-website/_posts/2018-17-01-space-2-vec-begins.markdown

 	<figcaption>Fig1. - Lightcurves as seen from Earth</figcaption>
 </figure>

-#### What We Are Doing
+#### What Are We Doing?

-The aim of this blog will be to document our progress––code, unfiltered stories, data––and how machine learning and astronomy can work together to better understand the skies above us.
+The aim of this blog will be to document our progress––unfiltered stories, code, data––and how machine learning and astronomy can work together to better understand the skies above us.
 It will hopefully act as a guide and motivation on how *you* can travel down a similar path too.

 #### About Us